BurningOKR/BurningOKR/README.md

 ## license
 <br/>

-BurningOKR was initially developed as part of a research project at [BROCKHAUS AG](http://brockhaus-ag.de) in Lünen.
+BurningOKR was initially developed as part of a training project at [BROCKHAUS AG](http://brockhaus-ag.de) in Lünen.

 Only an Open Source solution can unfold its true potential.
 That's why we released it on GitHub as an open-source project under the Apache 2.0 license.